WAGT (TV): News operation

 Meanwhile, WAGT decided to establish its own weeknight prime time newscast at 10 in 2004 to offer an alternative against WFXG's effort.
 The production launched a few days after that outlet's show and was initially seen on Class A independent station WBEK-CA (ironically Augusta's original Fox station, and now WAGT-CD) through a similar outsourcing agreement.
-Known as WBEK 16 News at 10, this program was soon cancelled due to low ratings and inconsistent viewership.
+Known as WBEK 16 News at 10, this program was soon canceled due to low ratings and inconsistent viewership.
 The broadcast was unable to directly compete against WFXG's news because that broadcast was very successful in the time slot from its start.

 After being retooled, WAGT's weeknight prime time newscast was relaunched on "WBAU" and became known as WB 23 News at 10.
 With that station's September 2006 affiliation switch to The CW, WAGT renamed the broadcast CW Augusta Now and tailored its format towards a younger audience as was the case with the newly formed network.
 On April 23, 2007, in an attempt to boost continual anemic ratings, WAGT decided to drop the CW Augusta Now title and its fast-paced format replacing it with a more traditional newscast.
 However, NBC Augusta News at 10 was still unable to mount a strong challenge and alternative to WFXG's newscast so it was canceled in April 2008.

 Following a national trend among television stations, WAGT's continual third-place ranking and low advertising sales resulted in Schurz Communications handing over daily operations to Media General and rival WJBF.
 The ABC outlet continued producing WFXG's Fox 54 News at 10 despite the operational agreements with WAGT.
 As a result, some reporters and video footage from this station began to be seen on WFXG.
 In January 2010, WAGT dropped its weekday midday show and added a weeknight newscast at 7 that was seen for a half-hour.
 This show was the market's only local broadcast seen in the time slot.

 Although physical operations of WAGT and WJBF remained based at their respective facilities for the time being, later plans called for the station to move into expanded space at WJBF's studios on Reynolds Street.
 Media General ultimately decided to construct a new combined facility at the Augusta West Shopping Center in a former Barnes & Noble bookstore.
 The new facility was designed to allow the two stations to maintain autonomous, competing news operations, with separate studios, newsrooms, on-air personalities, and sales departments for each station.
 However, some content sharing occurred between the two stations.

 In July 2011, WFXG announced that it would move its 10 p.m. newscast in-house later in the year, in cooperation with other Raycom Media stations.
 In turn, WJBF launched a new 10 p.m. newscast on WAGT-DT2.